albuck/Ratise-layout/docs/ratise_levels.md

 RATISE WITH ALL CHARACTERS IN ONE PICTURE
 -----------------------------------------

+This is four levels keyboard layout:

+1 — first level
+2 — shifted second level
+3 — AltGr third level
+4 — shifted AltGr level

-There are two versions of the Ratise layout differing in some characters at the fourth level.
++ There are two versions of the Ratise layout differing in some characters at the fourth level.

 ### Ratisė: